Updated: Jan 31

 2 - Anything new (skills introduced) will merit a new phase of awkwardness.

 Know that this is to be expected.
-AND - be delightfully surprised to find noticeable improvements.
+And look forward to being delightfully surprised to find noticeable improvements.
 You’ll have your frustrations validated - as other class participants always remember their first class.
-Polers and aerialists are a supportive, open-minded bunch, and are eager to support newcomers - as they personally understand the experience.
+Polers and aerialists are a supportive, open-minded bunch, and are eager to support newcomers into the community.

 ~ Embracing any awkwardness will allow you to have the learning experience. ~